French Press vs AeroPress Coffee

-The French press has long been a staple in coffee shops and kitchens around the world but the AeroPress is a new age dark horse way of brewing coffee which is levelling the playing field.
+The French press has long been a staple in coffee shops and kitchens around the world, but the AeroPress is a new age, dark horse way of brewing coffee which is leveling the playing field.

 Old School: The French Press

-The French press is a tried and true method of brewing.
-It’s withstood the test of time and is still a favourite among coffee lovers.
-When made right, you end up with a creamy, robust cup of coffee that many say is beyond compare.
+This brewer has withstood the test of time and is still a favorite among coffee lovers.
+When made right, you end up with a rich-textured, robust cup of coffee that many coffee drinkers say is beyond compare.

 The process of using a French press is one that’s precisely timed, measured, and heated, but I’ll just go through the basics: